 Starting in 2008 and finishing 12 to 15 years thereafter an additional 100 ha of land to the immediate south and west is being quarried.
 This will be progressively restored with wildlife in mind before being gifted to Yorkshire Wildlife Trust.
 Currently some 500 pairs of sand martins breed in the neighbouring quarries and feed over the site.
 During 2012 Dryham Ings, 20 ha of flood meadow, was completed; the remainder will comprise more lakes, flood meadow and reedbeds.

-If you're going to North Cave Wetlands, why not visit Angie at the Wild Bird Café?
+If you're going to North Cave Wetlands, why not visit Tina at the Wild Bird Café?
+Please note the Wild Bird Cafe shall be closed from Sunday 11th - 30th September 2016

 Open 7 days a week by the entrance, selling a range of hot drinks and snacks.
 You can even order a sandwich whilst 'on the move'!